ninjaaron/replacing-bash-scripting-with-python/README.rst

 .. _official tutorial: https://docs.python.org/3/tutorial/index.html

+One last note about this tutorial: It doesn't explain *so much*.
+I have no desire to rewrite things that are already in the official documentation.
+It frequently just points to the relevant documentation for those wishing to do the kinds of tasks that Bash scripting is commonly used for.

 Reading and Writing Files
 -------------------------
 If you're going to do any kind of administration or automation on a Unix